dennmart/mongoshort/README.md

 What do I need?
 ===============

 To run MongoShort, download and install [MongoDB](http://www.mongodb.org/) for your system.

-Also, you need to have the following Ruby gems installed:
+I've tested MongoShort on MongoDB 1.4.x and 1.6.x, so it should work properly for either version.

+[Bundler](http://gembundler.com/) is now required to use MongoShort and setup all necessary RubyGems.
+I'm currently using the latest Release Candidate of Bundler (1.0.0.rc.5).
+To install the latest Release Candidate of Bundler, execute the following command:

+    gem install bundler --pre

+Once Bundler is installed, you can install the necessary RubyGems by executing the following command:

+    bundle install

+The following RubyGems gems are used:

  * [Sinatra](http://www.sinatrarb.com/)
  * [MongoMapper](http://github.com/jnunemaker/mongomapper)

-If you want to run the tests, you'll need some additional Ruby gems:

  * [Rack::Test](http://github.com/brynary/rack-test)
  * [Timecop](http://github.com/jtrupiano/timecop)